Leaderboard

 Showing content with the highest reputation on 05/02/2020 in all areas

-I was talking to a furloughed employee the other day.
+1. I was talking to a furloughed employee the other day.
 He's a bit of a motoring enthusiast as we all are but currently bored out of his mind.
 The conversation turned to machine polishing, I haven't got the patience but he's and avid detailer.
 He offered to do the GS and after a bit of arm twisting on me came up to work yesterday.
 I left him to it for about 4 hours and I have to say the finish is absolutely outstanding.
 The metallic flake is a revelation.
-Unfortunately I don't think the pictures do it justice but the car looks superb!3 points
+Unfortunately I don't think the pictures do it justice but the car looks superb!

 2 points

-Hi After 25 years of Saabs thought I should dip my toe into another pond.
+3. Hi After 25 years of Saabs thought I should dip my toe into another pond.
 Bought car yesterday and drove 80 miles home, averaging 36mpg.
 Perfectly happy with that.
 Owner's manual says tpms reset button under steering wheel.
 It ain't.
 Currently has some lairy big 20inch rims and skinny tyres.
 Are OEM wheels easy to get hold of?
 Needs 100k service.
 Any advantage with Lexus main dealer over Toyota?
-Or any good indy in West Sussex.1 point
+Or any good indy in West Sussex.

 1 point